valtimo-platform/valtimo-documentation/introduction/modules/modules.md

 uses templates and placeholders to generate documents.
 This module offers a plugin which can connect to this service to generate documents.

+### Verzoek

+The Verzoek module contains the verzoek plugin.
+The verzoek plugin can create a zaak and a Valtimo case whenever a user has submitted a form in OpenFormulieren.

 ### Wordpress mail

 The Wordpress mail plugin is a plugin for the [Wordpress CMS](https://wordpress.org/) that provides a REST API for